-The geographical scope of the study is worldwide production of molybdenum excluding China, Mongolia, and CIS (former USSR).
+The geographical scope of the study is worldwide production of molybdenum chemicals excluding those produced in China, Mongolia, and CIS (former USSR).

-This project adheres to the LCA guidelines summarized by ISO, which are the most widely accepted worldwide standards for performing LCA.
-The requirements of this study are summarised in the following: ■ ISO 14040:1997(E), the International Standard of the International Standardisation Organisation, Environmental management - Life cycle assessment - Principles and framework; and
+This project adheres to the LCA guidelines summarised in the International

+Standardisation Organisation (ISO) 14040 series of standards, which are acknowledged by the main practitioners in the world to be the most accepted standards for performing LCA.
+The requirements of this study are summarised in the following:

+■ ISO 14040:1997(E), the International Standard of the International Standardisation Organisation, Environmental management - Life cycle assessment - Principles and framework; and

-■ ISO 14044:2006, Environmental management - Life cycle assessment - Requirements and guidelines.
+■ ISO 14041:1998(E), the International Standard of the International Standardisation Organisation, Environmental management - Life cycle assessment - Goal and scope definition and inventory analysis.